Improved Grades

 Blog

-From what we’ve been hearing in the news, as far as secondary education is concerned, attention is on Y10 and the lower sixth (Y12) at present; which is understandable, as these two year-groups will be taking their GCSE and A-level exams, respectively, in less than 12 months’ time.
+Transitioning from GCSE to A-level From what we’ve been hearing in the news, as far as secondary education is concerned, attention is on Y10 and the lower sixth (Y12) at present; which is understandable, as these two year-groups will be taking their GCSE and A-level exams, respectively, in less than 12 months’ time.
 Not much is said about Y11 students who will be starting A-level in September.
-In case you happen to be a parent with high aspirations for your teenager, you ought to do […]
+In case you happen to be a parent with high aspirations for your […]

-Since the lockdown and school closure in the last week of March, all secondary schools have been making some sort of provision for their students.
+Online vs In-Person Tutoring for GCSE Since the lockdown and school closure in the last week of March, all secondary schools have been making some sort of provision for their students.
 The standard of education being provided varies very widely.
 Some schools are using online technology, such as Zoom, Skype, Microsoft One Note, Google Classroom and so on, to provide live video teaching, set assignments and check the work they set and provide meaningful feedback.
-For other schools, they set assignment for their students and perhaps […]
+For other schools, they set […]

-GCSE and A-level Exams; Coronavirus – are you a worried parent?
-There is understandably considerable anxiety in the minds of all parents given the present circumstances in relation to the coronavirus– especially for those whose teenagers are taking GCSE and A-level examinations this summer.
+A-level and GCSE Learning Gap There is understandably considerable anxiety in the minds of all parents given the present circumstances in relation to the coronavirus- especially for those whose teenagers are taking GCSE and A-level examinations this summer.
 At present, it remains uncertain at as to whether the whole examination timetable will be cancelled, postponed or left the way it is.
-There is also the bigger issue of preparation of students, and also by […]
+There is also the bigger issue of preparation of students, and also by students, for the exams; especially given […]

-Sharing a thought or two with parents of children in secondary school – Success at KS3, GCSE, A-level and University Before I say more about those tips, I’ll tell you a story about my own son, as I thought you may find something in it to relate to.
+Parental Support for Exam Success – Success at KS3, GCSE, A-level and University Before I say more about those tips, I’ll tell you a story about my own son, as I thought you may find something in it to relate to.
 I must warn you that it is not all positive, but there are lessons to learn.
-The reason why I am using my own family as an example is that, despite the […]
+The reason why I am using my own family as an example is that, despite the fact that I live and breathe on […]

 Can I afford a tutor?
-How about, can you afford not to get a tutor?
-Here, I challenge you with the million pound question – is there really such a thing as value for money’, affordable tuition?
-However, that begs the question, if we don’t invest those extra pennies in our child’s educational prospects, can we really live with ourselves, knowing we could have intervened – could have stepped in, attempted to rectify the situation; no matter on how big […]
+Cost of Private Tutoring in London Here, I challenge you with the million pound question – is there really such a thing as value for money’, affordable tuition?
+However, that begs the question, if we don’t invest those extra pennies in our child’s educational prospects, can we really live with ourselves, knowing we could have intervened – could have stepped in, attempted to rectify the situation; no matter on how big or small a scale? […]

-A lesson for me from a sixteen-year-old, which you may find intriguing I was at the intensive revision course for our A-level and GCSE students today and, during the break, I was chatting to the teenagers, as I usually do.
-I usually try and make small-talk and chat about their travelling experience, school and so on, including how delighted they are to be spending their Christmas holiday doing two or three days of intensive revision in Maths or Chemistry or […]
+IGCSE vs GCSE Differences I was at the intensive revision course for our A-level and GCSE students today and, during the break, I was chatting to the teenagers, as I usually do.
+I usually try and make small-talk and chat about their travelling experience, school and so on, including how delighted they are to be spending their Christmas holiday doing two or three days of intensive revision in Maths or Chemistry or what have you!
+Having such small talk is […]

 Success Tips